 Chamberlain in Brule County, South Dakota — The American Midwest (Upper Plains)

 Location.
-43° 47.177′ N, 99° 20.345′ W. Marker is in Chamberlain, South Dakota, in Brule County.
-Marker can be reached from Interstate 90 at milepost 264.
+43° 47.227′ N, 99° 20.302′ W. Marker is in Chamberlain, South Dakota, in Brule County.
+Marker can be reached from Interstate 90 at milepost 263.
+Marker is about 100 ft up a trail near the Dignity Statue.
 Touch for map.
-Marker is at the parking lot of the rest area/overlook.
 Marker is in this post office area: Chamberlain SD 57325, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on February 13, 2017.
-This page originally submitted on February 13, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 268 times since then and 23 times this year.
-Photos: 1, 2. submitted on February 13, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 14, 2017.
+It was originally submitted on February 13, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 362 times since then and 7 times this year.
+Last updated on February 13, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+Photos: 1, 2, 3, 4. submitted on February 13, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Kevin W. was the editor who published this page.